Proper hinge technique will enable you to deadlift more loads, develop powerful hamstrings, and stay injury-free.

 - Hold the bar behind your head with both hands.

 - Hinge forward from your hips as you allow a slight bend in your knees and squeeze your glutes, keeping your back straight.

-- Lean forward until you start to feel a stretching sensation in your hamstrings but do not go beyond horizontal, then go back to starting position.
+- Lean forward until you start to feel a stretching sensation in your hamstrings, but do not go beyond horizontal, then go back to the starting position.

 3. Hang Power Clean

 The hang power clean is a great full-body exercise to build your posterior chain, strengthen your lower back, and prepare you for other Olympic lifts.

 The hang power clean has been an essential addition to my workouts.

 - To get started, begin with the barbell resting in a mid-shin position while standing with hips forward, knees slightly bent, and chest open.

 - Maintain the hips' forward posture and employ the hips to drive upward into a jump shrug action.
 At the same time, pull the elbows high and outside to engage your back muscles and bring the barbell up your body toward its final resting position, which should be at shoulder height.
 The feet should remain flat on the floor throughout this motion.

 4. Barbell Hip Thrust